-Ms. Hill has been a member of the Argus Group Holdings Limited's Board of Directors for eight years.
-Ms. Hill has more than 25 years of experience in the financial services sector, including 15 years of senior management experience in the financial services sector in Europe, prior to joining Argus Group Holdings Limited as Chief Operations Officer in 2009.
+Ms. Hill has been a member of the Argus Group Holdings Limited's Board of Directors since 2011.
+Ms. Hill has over 30 years of experience in the financial services sector, including 20 years of senior management experience in the financial services sector in Europe, prior to joining Argus Group Holdings Limited as Chief Operations Officer in 2009.
 She succeeded to Chief Executive Officer in 2011.
 She holds a BA (Hons) in Business Studies from Plymouth University and professional designations as a Fellow Chartered Management Accountant and Chartered Global Management Accountant.
 She serves as director on several other Boards.